 Infinite Space: Equipment Quirks and Flaws

 Louis Porter Jr Design brings us Recoil as an equipment flaw for Starfinder, you take a -1 to hit after your first shot in all multiple attack scenarios such as full attack and automatic fire.
+This is nearly the same as SpyCraft 2.0 except the weapons all had recoil numbers, not just the bad ones.

 55 Minor Weapon Modifications